Fintan-contents/coding-standards/en/java/java-style-guide.md

 With generics being introduced from Java 5, there should be no problems even without the use of casting.

-If class cast is required, consider whether the pattern matching for instanceof introduced in Java 16 can be used.
+If class cast is required, consider whether the pattern matching for instanceof officially introduced in Java 16 can be used.
 By specifying a binding variable when determining type with instanceof operator, you can assign result of cast to the binding variable.

 ```java